 The Lowball

 The lowball technique works because once you commit to a choice, your brain generates new reasons to justify it.
 Even if the original reason vanishes, those new justifications hold the decision in place.
+This is the same machinery that makes people exploit your trust in everyday relationships.

-Pre-suasion: Setting the Trap Before You Even Know It
+Pre-suasion, Setting the Trap Before You Even Know It

 Pre-suasion explains why: